pan-roy/pan-roy.github.io/_posts/2024-03-26-api-upload.md

 ![import csv](assets/manual_journals/manual_journals2.png)
 *CSV import*

 Through utilizing POST Manual Journals API calls, we have the capability to automate the posting of manual journals directly within Excel.
-This eliminates the need for accountants to log into their accounting system and manually navigate to the journal entry interface, a process susceptible to human error and time-consuming, particularly when multiple journal entries need uploading simultaneously.
+This eliminates the need for accountants to log into their accounting system and manually navigate to the journal entry interface, a process susceptible to human error and time-consuming, particularly when multiple journal entries are uploaded simultaneously.

 ## Goal